chetanbansode/t2json/docs/FAQ.md

 ### Does it download music?
 No.
 `t2json` only fetches metadata (song credits).
 It does NOT download audio or video.

 ---

+### Do I need a Tidal Premium subscription to fetch credits?
+No. A Free account works just fine.

+---

+### Why is Last.fm data limited or sometimes missing?
+`t2json` optionally uses Last.fm for additional metadata like genres.
+However:
+- Last.fm API can be rate-limited
+- Some tracks may not exist in Last.fm database
+- Responses can be slow or incomplete

+---